ScotPHO Online Profiles Tool (OPT)

 There are a number of additional documents designed to complement the ScotPHO Online Profiles Tool:

-- Overview report – providing discussion and summary of the information available in the related profile can be found here - Health and Wellbeing Profiles and Topic Specific Profiles.
+- Overview and local reports: providing discussion and summary of the information available in the related profile can be found here - Health and Wellbeing Profiles and Topic Specific Profiles.

-- Technical report - providing in-depth information on the source of each indicator and how it was calculated, as well as any caveats which may apply can be found here - Health and Wellbeing Profiles and Topic Specific Profiles.
+- Technical report: providing in-depth information on the source of each indicator and how it was calculated, as well as any caveats which may apply can be found here - Health and Wellbeing Profiles and Topic Specific Profiles.

-- Interactive storymap – this is an additional feature to the overview report (currently only available for the Health and Wellbeing Profile), which allows the user to drill down to the intermediate zone level data for the key indicators and view on maps, whilst maintaining the context of the report.
+- Interactive storymap: this is an additional feature to the overview report (currently only available for the Health and Wellbeing Profiles), which allows the user to drill down to the intermediate zone level data for the key indicators and view on maps, whilst maintaining the context of the report.